 And what’s that in your other hand?
-Is that a bottle of Hershey’s Chocolate Sauce your squidging all over each next bite?
+Is that a bottle of Hershey’s Chocolate Sauce your squidging all over your next bite?

 If you plan and prepare something to eat before hunger has completely taken over then you are ready and waiting with something healthy that will provide the nutrition and energy you need until your next meal.

-The hunger-stimulating hormone ghrelin increases in the hormone turmoil that comes at this time of life and while that is increasing the hormone leptin decreases.
+The hunger-stimulating hormone ghrelin increases in the hormone turmoil that comes during menopause and while that is increasing the hormone leptin decreases.
 Leptin lets us know when we are full.